KTH-Library/kdr-invenio-migrator/README.md

 ## TODOS
-- [ ] Add Zenodo DOI to the record step.
 - [ ] Add submit to community step.
 - [ ] Add approve and publish step.
 - [ ] First Zenodo request should save the response to a file and then read from it and only fetch if the file is not present or empty.